 Oat milk is lower in fat and saturated fat than cow's milk, and this can be a selling point for those looking to reduce their fat intake.

-Fibre content is one area where oat milk trumps cow's milk nutritionally.
+Fibre content is one area where oat milk trumps cow's milk nutritionally, and certainly oats are known for being a good source of heart-healthy soluble fibre beta-glucan.
 So is it truly a perk?

 "Beta-glucan may also help increase feelings of fullness and lower blood sugar levels after a meal," she says.

 Ferraretto says: "Some oat milks do provide beta-glucan, a fibre which can help lower blood cholesterol and glucose levels."

 "However, there are other dietary sources of beta-glucan, including rolled oats, oat bran and barley," she continues.